 Track and Field

-- Students begin thinking about their futures as early as their first year, and can use the Career Center to access internships and externships, career advising, graduate and professional school resources, personality/interest assessments, interview and résumé skill building, dress for success and dining etiquette workshops, job fairs and networking.
-It must be why Princeton Review rated Southwestern #4 in the country and #1 in Texas for best Career Services.
+- Students begin thinking about their futures as early as their first year and can use the Center for Career and Professional Development to access internships and externships, career advising, graduate and professional school resources, personality or interest assessments, interview preparation and resume building, dress-for-success and dining etiquette workshops, job fairs, and networking.
+It must be why the Princeton Review rated Southwestern #1 in Texas and #3 in the nation for Best Career Services.